ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 The Core Editor does not need every file in the folder to open a project.
 Some are generated when the project opens, so you can save time and space by not uploading those files.
 This is what a **.gitignore** file does.

-It is literally just a list of file and folder names that Git does not need to keep track of.
+It is just a list of file and folder names that Git does not need to keep track of.

 1. In the top toolbar, select **Repository** and then **Repository settings...**.